 Working hours: Wednesday, Friday, Saturday,Sunday: from 10.00 to 18.00 Thursday: from 12.00 to 21.00.

-Tsoi Wall (Arbat, 37) is the wall of rock and roll and punk and Russian freedom.
-Tsoi Soviet rock musician he was in Russia more than Kurt Cobain for the world.
-Tsoi was a breath of air in the Soviet censorship for young people.
-His sudden death in car crash in 28 years has become a shock for young people.
-Wall “appeared” in 1990, when someone, after the news of the death of Victor Tsoi, through the wall, put the black: “Today, Viktor Tsoi died.”
+Tsoi Wall (Arbat, 37) is the wall of rock and roll and punk and also the Russian freedom.
+Tsoi Soviet rock musician meant more for Russia than Kurt Cobain for the world.
+Tsoi was a breath of fresh air in the Soviet censorship for young people.
+His sudden death in a car crash at his 28 years has become a shock for young people.
+Wall “appeared” in 1990, when someone, after the news of the death of Victor Tsoi appeared, put the black sign: “Today, Viktor Tsoi died.”
 In response, someone added: “Tsoi is alive.”

-Youth does not allow the government to demolish the wall for 26 years.
+Youth has not allow the government to demolish the wall for 26 years.

 Novy Arbat (Novinsky Boulevard)